 Most people have heard the phrase “puppy mill” but aren’t really sure what it means.
 Other people have the idea that mills are located in some far away place and that most of them are in the Midwest.
 The unfortunate truth is that puppy mills are becoming a pervasive problem in most states.
-Dr. Frank McMillan of the Best Friends Animal Society defines a puppy mill as, "any dog breeding facility that keeps so many dogs that the needs of the breeding dogs and puppies are not met sufficiently to provide a reasonably decent quality of life for all of the animals.
+The commonly accepted definition of a puppy mill is a dog breeding facility that keeps so many dogs that the needs of the breeding dogs and puppies are not met sufficiently to provide a reasonably decent quality of life for all of the animals.
 For some people, the phrase refers to the volume of dogs produced - thus use of the word "mill."

 Puppy mills first became a part of American culture following Word War II and were introduced by the United States Department of Agriculture.
 In response to widespread crop failures in the Midwest, the USDA began promoting purebred puppies as a fool-proof “cash” crop.
 This concept was well received by farmers facing hard times; breeding dogs does not require the intense physical labor that it takes to produce edible crops, nor are dogs as vulnerable to unfavorable weather.
 Chicken coops and rabbit hutches were “re-purposed” for dogs, and the retail pet industry - pet stores large and small - boomed with the increasing supply of puppies from the new “mills.”
 Mills have since become a multi-million dollar industry due, at least in part, to the American love affair with dogs.